mt4110/veil-rs/docs/baseline/usage.md

 git commit -m "chore: add veil security baseline"
 ```
 > [!TIP]
-> **Security Note**: The baseline file contains hashed fingerprints and redacted snippets, not raw secrets.
-However, treat it with care as it reveals *where* your potential secrets are.
+> **Security Note**: The baseline file contains hashed fingerprints and metadata (rule_id/path/line/severity), not raw secrets.
+However, it can reveal *where* potential secrets exist, so treat it as sensitive project data.

 ### 3. Run Scan in CI (Fail only on new leaks)
 Update your CI pipeline to use the `--baseline` flag.
 Veil will now ignore the secrets listed in the baseline and report only fresh findings.